Mario Biaggi: Unlawful gratuity convictions

-Later life and death
+Later life

 Facing expulsion from the House, Biaggi resigned his seat on August 5, 1988.
 He was at the time 70 years old, and the senior Congressman in the New York City delegation.

 Since primary election petitions were already filed, Biaggi remained on the ballot for the 1988 Democratic and Republican primaries in the 19th District, though he said that he would not campaign nor run.
 He sought to be removed from the ballot, but a New York court held that there was no legal means to effect his removal.
 Biaggi did not campaign, and lost the Democratic primary to then-State Assemblyman Eliot Engel.
 At the time, the 19th District was one of the more conservative districts in New York City.
 He was nominated by the Republican Party.
 In the general election, Engel won with 56% of the vote to Biaggi's 44%.
 To date, this is the last time that a candidate running on the Republican line has crossed the 40% mark in the district.

-In Robert Friedman's biography of Meir Kahane, the leader of the terrorist organization the Jewish Defense League, Kahane states that Biaggi marched with both himself and New York City mafia boss Joseph Colombo in 1971.
-Friedman also states that Biaggi received a "medal of honor" from Kahane at a Kach dinner that took place at the Lincoln Square Synagogue in February of 1988.
+In Robert Friedman's biography of Meir Kahane, the leader of the Jewish Defense League, Kahane states that Biaggi marched with both himself and New York City mafia boss Joseph Colombo in 1971.
+Friedman also states that Biaggi received a "medal of honor" from Kahane at a Kach dinner that took place at the Lincoln Square Synagogue in February 1988.

+On April 10 1989, Biaggi began serving his prison sentence at Fort Worth.